webability/DOMCORE/readme.txt

 To change the build:
   edit WADebug.lib at the beginning and change the version number change this file and add comments on new build.

 ---

+Build v3.0.0 2015-11-13
+- DomCore is now 100% compatible with PHP7
+- DomCore is now based on namespaces
+- Added Singleton::hasInstance() method
+- Added the base object demo.

+---